sharissis-brei/cascade-assets/README.md

 ## Deploying to Cascade

-To deploy changes in this repository to Cascade, please see the **Deploying to Staging** section of [this page] in our knowledge base.
+To deploy changes in this repository to Cascade, please see the [Cascade Accept Testing page](https://kb-smc.chapman.edu/?p=1860) in the Knowledge Base, which includes links to the pages on [Deploying Assets](https://kb-smc.chapman.edu/?p=1894) and [Deploying HTML](https://kb-smc.chapman.edu/?p=1887).

-## Deploy HTML to Cascade

-All HTML must be manually copied and converted into Cascade.

-### Templates

-Chapman.edu has 3 different templates for content:

-  * 3 Column Template
-  * 2 Column Template
-  * 1 Column Template

-Each template is composed of modular widgets in each column.
-Website editors can add as many widgets as they want to a column, and reorder them as they desire.

-In this Jekyll repository, the templates live in the `app/views/layouts/` folder.
-In Cascade, the templates live in `_cascade/templates/modular/`

-### Widgets

-There are two types of widgets:

-  * Primary Column Widgets (designed to fit into the primary column of the template)
-  * Side Column Widgets (designed to fit into the left and/or right columns of the template)

-In this repository, the code for widgets lives in the following folders:
-  * The HTML for sample versions of the widgets lives in `app/views/widgets/`
-  * The CSS for the widgets lives in `app/assets/stylesheets/widgets/`
-  * The JS for the widgets lives in `app/assets/javascripts/widgets/` (at the moment it doesn't but it will soon)

-In Cascade, the code that outputs the widget HTML is located in `_cascade/formats/modular/widgets`

-### CSS Conventions
+## CSS Conventions

-#### Widget Names and Classes
+### Widget Names and Classes
 HTML for widgets should all have a class on the outer most element composed of its name followed by the `-widget` suffix.
 For example:

 ```html